BitcoinDesign/Guide/guide/daily-spending-wallet/sending.md

 **Lightning routing fees**

-On the Lightning network, payments are passed between nodes to get from the sender to the receiver.
+On the lightning network, payments are passed between nodes to get from the sender to the receiver.
 Each of those nodes may charge a base fee and a second fee based on a percentage of the amount forwarded.
 Fees paid can vary, but are typically in the single-digit or double-digit Satoshi range (a small fraction of on-chain fees).

 **Lightning service fees**